kammitama5/kammitama5.github.io/_posts/2023-03-31-Friday-March-31st.md

 ## Social
 - We had one afternoon free, so I chose to go to the hot springs with three other ladies.
 It was wonderful!
+- Some of the other groups went cross-country skiing and took gondola trips or went to Lake Louise and whatnot.
+- And would you believe our group had so much energy that after some people went skiing, we still worked until after 11pm that night!?
+- It was really such an energizing space to be in; I enjoyed my time and my group so much!

 ## Work
 - We are advised not to speak about what we are working on until it is published, but we worked on a lot!
 Pretty much, it could be about 4 papers in the making.
 We also will plan at the least to publish in the proceedings for the workshop, too!
-- Our group was unique in that we had two Computer Scientists and Two mathematicians.
+- Our group was unique in that we had two Computer Scientists and Two mathematicians and a remote Computer Scientist who is a mentee of one of our mentors / works with her (and is leaving to start grad school!).
 Our skillset was very unique, as will be the work we publish!
 - Basically, we will keep working weekly on what we started this week, and as we publish (earliest summer), we also plan to continue working on the other projects / spinoffs we initiated at the group.
 Also, stay tuned for a possible trip, too related to this! (during summer!)